Kafka MCP Server

 KAFKA_TLS_INSECURE_SKIP_VERIFY

-Skip TLS certificate verification (true
+Skip TLS certificate verification (true or false)

 false